Family Handbook

 Where a Child has not Been Picked up as Expected (before childcare closes)

-1. Where a parent/guardian has previously communicated with the staff a specific time or timeframe that their child is to be picked up from care and the child has not been picked up by5:50 PM, the Manager/DS shall phone the parent/guardian and advise that the child is still in care and has not been picked up.
+1. Where a parent/guardian has previously communicated with the staff a specific time or timeframe that their child is to be picked up from care and the child has not been picked up by 5:50 PM, the Manager/DS shall phone the parent/guardian and advise that the child is still in care and has not been picked up.

 • Where the Manager/DS is unable to reach the parent/guardian, they must leave a message for the parent/guardian.
 Where the individual picking up the child is an authorized individual and their contact information is available, the Manager/DS shall proceed with contacting the individual to confirm pick-up as per the parent/guardian’s instructions or leave a voice message to contact the childcare.